pankazakos/Auctions/readme.md

 ## Setup

+If you want to use docker, please check out my [docker branch](https://github.com/pankazakos/Auctions/tree/docker).

 ### PostgreSQL
 First you need to create a database named 'auction' in PostgreSQL.
 Make sure you have installed [PostgreSQL](https://www.postgresql.org/).
 ```